AugustineY07/Neuron_Tracking/README.md

 3D Localization + EMD

 Details:
-The folder "mixed" contains simulated data with simutaneous adding and dropping points
+1. The folder "mixed" contains simulated data with simutaneous adding and dropping points
-computeSTAT.m calculates averaged template waveforms
+2. computeSTAT.m calculates averaged template waveforms
-EMD_main.m generates and/or find matching pairs with simulation data using EMD algorithm
+3. EMD_main.m generates and/or find matching pairs with simulation data using EMD algorithm
-- Options
     - EMD package: matlab, CVX, TFOCS
     - Dimension: 2D or 3D points
     - Error of spike cluster estimation: 'Pos' = error in squared space, 'xyz' = error in a rectangle space
     - Mode: how points are gegerated, 'standard' = uniform, 'lumpiness' = density differ by y-location, 'gainloss' = adding and/or dropping points